Carl Austin-Behan

-Carl Jason Austin-Behan is a British former politician and community activist who currently serves as LGBT adviser to the Mayor of Greater Manchester.
+Carl Jason Austin-Behan is a British politician and community activist who served as the LGBT adviser to the Mayor of Greater Manchester from 2018 to 2022.
 He served as Lord Mayor of Manchester from May 2016 to May 2017, being its first openly gay Lord Mayor.
-He was Labour councillor for Burnage from 2011 to 2018.
+He has served as Labour councillor for Burnage since September 2026, having previously served in the same role from 2011 to 2018.

 He served in the Royal Air Force from April 1991 until October 1997 and in 2001, aged 29, he won Mr Gay UK.

 Early life and education

 Austin-Behan was born in north Manchester and grew up in Crumpsall.

 Career

 Austin-Behan was discharged from the Royal Air Force in 1997 for being gay at a time when it was illegal to be openly gay in the RAF.

 Austin-Behan was elected to Manchester City Council as Labour Member for Burnage ward in May 2011.
 In 2016 he was made Lord Mayor of Manchester, and his term ended in May 2017.
 He was Manchester's first openly gay Lord Mayor and one of its youngest at 44.
 In November 2017 Labour deselected him as the Labour candidate for the local elections in May 2018.
 He said that he was "hurt, upset and gutted" to have been deselected in favour of Momentum candidate Ben Clay.

-In August 2018, he was appointed LGBT advisor to Greater Manchester mayor, Andy Burnham.
+In August 2018, he was appointed the first ever LGBT advisor to the mayor of Greater Manchester.
+In July 2022, he left his role as LGBT advisor, and instead became an Ambassador for the LGBTQ+ Community in Greater Manchester to the LGBT Foundation.

+In August 2026, Austin-Behan was selected as the Labour Party candidate for the Burnage ward by-election, following the resignation of Labour councillor Bev Craig after she was elected Mayor of Greater Manchester.
+Austin-Behan previously represented Burnage on Manchester City Council from 2011 to 2018.